mdfkprnv/data-analyst-pranav/README.md

 ### Data Protection
 - Identity and Access Management (IAM)
-  - Access Control: IAM is utilized to create users, groups, and roles for managing access to AWS resources.
+  - Access Control: IAM is utilized to create users, groups, and roles to manage access to AWS resources.
 Specific roles, like "LabRole," are assigned to ensure that only authorized individuals have the appropriate permissions.
   - Policy Creation: Policies are designed to follow the principle of least privilege, granting users or groups only the minimal permissions required to access necessary resources.

 - Encryption and Decryption